UK calls on France to act as travellers face more delays and gridlock at Dover

 Pierre-Henri Dumont, Republican MP for Calais, said the problems at the Kent port would reoccur, telling BBC News: “This is an aftermath of Brexit.
 We have to run more checks than before.”

-Mr Dumont also said the Port of Dover was “too small” and that there were too few kiosks due to lack of space.
+Mr Dumont also said the Port of Dover is “too small” and there are too few kiosks due to lack of space.

 A “critical incident” was declared by the port due to the queues, with tourists urged to consider staying away, and warnings that Saturday may be just as bad.